Card Switch by Cody Nottingham

 Pros

-• Engages the audience directly
+• Engages the audience directly, making it interactive and memorable

 Cons